DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Energy Engineer
+Entry / Progression - Energy Engineer

-In order to become an Energy Engineer, it is necessary to have a degree in Engineering, ideally with a specialisation in some form of Energy Engineering.
+In order to become an Energy Engineer, it is necessary to have a degree in engineering, ideally with a specialisation in some form of energy engineering.

 While most universities offer engineering programmes there are a number of undergraduate programs with a focus on energy engineering, energy systems or sustainable energy engineering.
 Some programs allow you to enter a general engineering course and then select to specialise on energy engineering as you progress through the course.